DIT112-V21/group-07/README.md

 ## Installation
 Open your terminal then paste the following command to clone this repository.
-Upon cloning, you may now import and simulate our source code into **Android Studio** and test it on the simulator.
+Upon cloning, you may now import and simulate our source code into **Android Studio*.
 ```bash
 git clone git@github.com:DIT112-V21/group-07.git
 ```